 She has been the Head of the Diagnostic Mycobacteriology Unit at the Department of Medical Microbiology, UMMC since 2014 and the Deputy Chairman of the UMMC Tuberculosis Committee since 2019.
 She has written and reviewed SOPs as well as have been involved in introducing new laboratory diagnostic tests for the diagnosis of tuberculosis and nontuberculous mycobacterial infections at UMMC.
 She has also served as the Chairman of the UMMC Technical Evaluation Committees for the evaluation of tenders for the provision of mycobacteria identification test kits.
 She is regularly consulted on laboratory testing for mycobacterial infections as well as interpretation of mycobacteria test results by her medical colleagues.
 Since the beginning of the COVID-19 pandemic, she has been actively involved in COVID-19 rRT-PCR testing.

 She is actively involved in teaching and supervising both undergraduate (medical, dental, nursing, and biomedical science) and postgraduate students including Ministry of Health doctors pursuing their clinical master’s and specialist training in medical microbiology at UMMC/UM.
+She has been an invited lecturer for the annual Basic Medical Science course organised by the UM Faculty of Dentistry for their postgraduate dental students since 2015.
 She has served as the Medical Microbiology Coordinator as well as an Internal Examiner and member of the Board of Examiners for various clinical master’s programmes, including the Master of Pathology (Part 1), Master of Surgery (Part 1) and Master of Otorhinolaryngology - Head & Neck Surgery (Part I) programmes.
 She was the Co-chairman of the Master of Pathology (Medical Microbiology) Part II (Final) Conjoint Examination 2019/2020 Committee.
 As a member of the UM Faculty of Medicine’s Problem-Based Learning (PBL) Committee since 2016, she is actively involved in training both medical students and her fellow lecturers in PBL.
 She has been the Chair of the Organising Committee for the University of Malaya Medical Programme (UMMP) PBL Training Workshop for Medical Students since 2018.
 She was a member of the UMMP Case Development Project Team from 2018 - 2020 and coordinated the development of new PBL cases for the Stage 2 Gastroenterology Block.
-She is currently the Year 1 & 2 Assessment Coordinator for the MBBS programme, the Student Mobility Coordinator and the Communications & Social Media Coordinator at UM Faculty of Medicine.
+She is currently the Coordinator for the MBBS Year 2 programme, the Student Mobility Coordinator and the Communications & Social Media Coordinator at UM Faculty of Medicine.
 She also currently sits on the UM medical school admissions committee.